jeradhoy/JavaSqliteTutorial/index.md

 # How to Integrate SQLite3 with Java

 ### Introduction to SQLite3

 SQLite is a very popular system for implementing simple relational databases.
 These databases allow us to access, modify, and query data in a structured way.
 However, often we want to use a relational database within another application.
-In this tutorial, we will demonstrate how to integrate a simple SQLite3 database into a Java application.
+In this tutorial, we will demonstrate how to integrate a simple SQLite3 database into a Java application for new and old users alike.

 To install SQLite3, follow the directions at [this link](http://www.sqlitetutorial.net/download-install-sqlite/).